-What Else Can Your Medical Billing Team Do in Q1?
+What Else Can Your Medical Billing Team Do in Q1 to Improve Reimbursements?

 - Review patients who are past due on preventive services or follow-ups.
-Preventative services are typically covered 100% by most plans even before the deductible is met.
+Most plans typically cover preventive services 100%, even before the patient meets the deductible.

 - Use the extra time to improve current workflows and identify previously missed opportunities.
 This may include exploring a tech-enabled medical billing service.